grande-dev/OpenMAUVe/README.md

 <img src="https://github.com/grande-dev/OpenMAUVe/blob/master/images/logo_OpenMAUVe.png">

-## Step-by-step instructions
+## Step-by-step installation instructions
 1. Instructions on installation are available within the ![INSTALLATION](./documentation/INSTALLATION.md) file.

+2. OpenMAUVe runs on `Modelica v4.0.0`, and was tested on `OpenModelica 1.25.1`.
-2. The software was tested on:
+The software was tested on the following OSs:

 |  | OS |
 | :---:   | :---: |